 Hygienists

-As the name implies, the hygienists were a collection of doctors and health care professionals whose attitudes were informed by their medical knowledge.
-Generally speaking, they were critical of sport, concerned that its emphasis on competition placed participants at risk of injury.
+As the name implies, hygienists were a collection of doctors and healthcare professionals whose medical knowledge informed attitudes.
+Generally speaking, they were critical of sport and concerned that its emphasis on competition placed participants at risk of injury.
 They were equally disdainful of the West’s preoccupation with running faster, throwing further, or jumping higher than ever before.

-It is completely unnecessary and unimportant,” said A.A.
+It is completelyssary and unimportant,” said A.A.
 Zikmund, head of the Physical Culture Institute in Moscow, “that anyone set a new world or Russian record.”
 Instead, the hygienists advocated non-competitive physical pursuits – like gymnastics and swimming -as ways for people to stay healthy and relax.

-For a period of time, the hygienists influenced Soviet policy on questions of physical culture.
-For example, it was on their advice that certain sports were prohibited, and football, boxing, and weight-lifting were omitted from the program of events at the First Trade Union Games in 1925.
+For some time, the hygienists influenced Soviet policy on questions of physical culture.
+For example, on their advice, certain sports were prohibited, and football, boxing, and weight-lifting were omitted from the program of events at the First Trade Union Games in 1925.
 However, the hygienists were far from unanimous in their condemnation of sport.

 V.V.
-Gorinevsky, for example, was an advocate of playing tennis which he saw as being an ideal physical exercise.
+Gorinevsky, for example, advocated playing tennis, which he saw as ideal physical exercise.
 On the other hand, Nikolai Semashko, a doctor and the People’s Commissar for Health went much further, arguing that sport was “the open gate to physical culture,” which develops the sort of willpower, strength, and skill that should distinguish Soviet people.

 Proletkult

 In contrast to the hygienists, the Proletkult movement was unequivocal in its rejection of ‘bourgeois’ sport.
-Indeed they denounced anything that smacked the old society, be it art, literature, or music.
+Indeed, they denounced anything that smacked the old society, whether art, literature, or music.
 They saw the ideology of capitalism woven into the fabric of the sport.
-Its competitiveness set workers against each other, dividing people by tribal and national identities, while the physicality of the games put unnatural strains on the players’ bodies.
+Its competitiveness sets workers against each other, dividing people by tribal and national identities, while the physicality of the games puts unnatural strains on the players’ bodies.
 In place of sport, Proletkultists argued for new.

-Proletarian forms of play, founded on the principles of mass participation and cooperation.
-Often these new games were huge theatrical displays looking more like carnivals or parades than the sports we see today.
-Contests were shunned on the basis that they were ideologically incompatible with the new socialist society.
-Participation replaced spectating, and each event contained a distinct political message, as is apparent from some of their names: Rescue from the Imperialists; Smuggling Revolutionary Literature Across the Frontier; and Helping the Proletarians.
+Proletarian forms of play are founded on principles of mass participation and cooperation.
+Often, these new games were huge theatrical displays that looked more like carnivals or parades than today’s sports.
+Contests were shunned because they were ideologically incompatible with the new socialist society.
+Participation replaced spectating, and each event contained a distinct political message, as is apparent from some of their names: Rescue from the Imperialists, Smuggling Revolutionary Literature Across the Frontier, and Helping the Proletarians.

 Bolsheviks

-It would be easy to characterize the Bolsheviks as being anti-sports.
-However, leading members of the party were friends and comrades with those most critical of the sport during the debates on physical culture.
+It would be easy to characterize the Bolsheviks as anti-sports.
+However, leading members of the party were friends and comrades with those most critical of sports during the debates on physical culture.
 Some of the leading hygienists were close to Leon Trotsky, while Anatoli Lunacharsky, the Commissar for the Enlightenment, shared many views with Proletkult.

-They regarded participation in the new physical culture as highly important, a life-affirming activity allowing people to experience the freedom and movement of their own bodies.
-Lenin was convinced that recreation and exercise were integral parts of a well-rounded life.
+They regarded participation in the new physical culture as highly important, a life-affirming activity allowing people to experience the freedom and movement of their bodies.
+Lenin was convinced that recreation and exercise were integral to a well-rounded life.

-Young people especially need to have a zest for life and be in good spirits.
-Healthy sport – gymnastics, swimming, hiking, all manner of physical exercise – should be combined as much as possible with various intellectual interests, study, analysis, and investigation… Healthy bodies, healthy minds!
+Young people especially need to be zest for life and in good spirits.
+Healthy sports—gymnastics, swimming, hiking, and all physical exercise—should be combined as much as possible with various intellectual interests, study, analysis, and investigation.
+Healthy bodies, healthy minds!